-If you are interested in upcoming Sky Rider Basketball camps, be sure to register for our newsletter at:
+If you are interested in upcoming Sky Rider Basketball camps near you, be sure to register for our newsletter at:

 Sky Rider Basketball 2014 Thanksgiving Camp.